websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 # Securing Elasticsearch

-The very first thing you must do to secure Elasticsearch is enable X-Pack Security.
+The very first thing you must do to secure Elasticsearch is [enable X-Pack Security](#enable-x-pack-security).
 After that you can begin configuring authentication and Transport Layer Security.

 ```note::
    **Elasticsearch 6.x:** If you're using Elasticsearch 6, you'll need a Liferay Enterprise Search (LES) subscription to use X-Pack.
 Starting with the Liferay Connector to Elasticsearch 7 (available on `Liferay Marketplace <../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md>`_), X-Pack Security is included by default.
 X-Pack monitoring still requires LES.
 ```

-## Enabling X-Pack Security
+## Enable X-Pack Security

 To enable security, add this setting in each Elasticsearch node's `[Elasticsearch Home]/config/elasticsearch.yml` file: